JerickoDeGuzman/MapQuest-Feature-Enhancement/README.md

 <br>
 Note: You will be using the final code from the lab, "Integrate a REST API in a Python Application".
 In this lab, you used the MapQuest directions API to retrieve JSON data, parsed the data and formatted it for the user.
 </br>

+## CPE028/CPE41S4 - Breakout Room Activity 9.1
+###  Automated Software Testing and Deployment

+#### Team (Agile) Members:
+* Atabay, FJ Vincent
+* De Guzman, Jericko

+<br>The marketing department has received very favorable reviews and feedback about your application.
+Your manager has acquired funding and resources for your team to add some of the backlog features to your application.</br>

+<br>As your team continues working on the code, each team member contributes to your shared application codebase on GitHub with their changes.
+Despite the fact that you are trying to do doing manual code reviews for each commit, or pull request, sometimes a team member’s change will break some functionality in the application.
+Many times, such issues are identified only when the application is deployed and running.
+This usually leads to long troubleshooting sessions and slows down the development.</br>

+<br>To eliminate the issues from above and ease development, your team has been asked to use some of the best practices from the DevOps methodology.
+Design a testing process that would be triggered automatically by GitHub whenever there is a new commit to the codebase.
+Only if all the test cases are passed, can the committed change be merged, or further used.
+Your manager has recommended that, in addition to Jenkins, explore other CI/CD tools like GitHub Actions, CircleCI, etc., that might help you to build this automated CI/CD pipeline.</br>

+<br>Actions Done:</br>
+* Created a bash script that generates a Dockerfile containing the resources that MapQuest App needs.
+* Implemented one backlog (chained dropdown options for starting and destination location for specifying the country/state).
+* Created a testing script to ensure that the application is working as intended.
+* Created build and test jobs in Jenkins.
+* Utilized the created build and test jobs to create a pipeline in Jenkins.
+* Configured the pipeline such that every change (push) in the GitHub Main Repository is reflected on the deployed application inside the Jenkins server running locally.